benchflow-ai/llm-builds-linux/embedded/build-buildroot/README.md

 ---

-**Status**: Experiment in progress.
-This README will be updated when build completes.
+**Status**: Experiment complete.
+Build succeeded on first attempt with zero errors or human intervention.